Global Privacy Standards

 Model Clauses” means the standard contractual clauses for the transfer of personal data to processors or controllers established in third countries which are published and approved by the European Commission from time to time.

-“Security breach” means any breach of security leading to the accidental or unlawful destruction, loss, alteration, unauthorised disclosure of or access to European Personal Data which is processed by a L&W Entity.
+“Security breach” means any breach of security leading to the accidental or unlawful destruction, loss, alteration, unauthorized disclosure of or access to European Personal Data that is processed by an L&W Entity.

-“Special category data” means European Personal Data concerning racial or ethnic origin, political opinions, religious or philosophical beliefs, trade-union membership, offences, criminal convictions, health, sexual orientation or sex life, genetic and biometric data and any other category covered by applicable EU Privacy Law.
+“Special category data” means European Personal Data concerning racial or ethnic origin, political opinions, religious or philosophical beliefs, trade-union membership, offences, criminal convictions, health, sexual orientation or sex life, genetic and biometric data, and any other special category covered by applicable EU Privacy Laws.

 Scope